NVIDIAGameWorks/RayTracingDenoiser/README.md

   If `materialID` is provided, NRD diffuse and specular denoisers won't mix up surfaces with different material IDs.

-* **IN\_VIEWZ** - `.x` - view-space Z coordinate of the primary surface
+* **IN\_VIEWZ** - `.x` - view-space Z coordinate of the primary hit position (linearized g-buffer depth)

   Positive and negative values are supported.
+Z values in all pixels must be in the same space, matching space defined by matrices passed to NRD.
+If, for example, the protagonist's hands are rendered using special matrices, Z values should be computed as:
+  - reconstruct world position using special matrices for "hands"
+  - project on screen using matrices passed to NRD
+  - `.w` component is positive view Z (or just transform world space position to main view space and take `.z` component)

 See `NRDDescs.h` for more details and descriptions of other inputs and outputs.

-## INTERACTION WITH PATH TRACERS
+## NOISY DATA REQUIREMENTS

+NRD sample is a good start to familiarize yourself with input requirements and best practices, but main requirements can be summarized to:

 - Path length must be separated into diffuse and specular paths
 - Do not pass *sum of lengths of all segments* as `hitT`.
-Use `NRD_GetCorrectedHitDist` instead (a solid baseline is to use hit distance for the first bounce only)
+A solid baseline is to use hit distance for the 1st bounce only, it works for diffuse and specular signals.
+In case of multi-bounce specular on metals it's recommended to use `NRD_GetCorrectedHitDist` instead (and tricks from the sample)
 - `hitT`, passed to NRD, must not include primary hit distance
 - Noisy radiance inputs must not include material information at primary hits, i.e. material de-modulation is needed
-- Noise in provided hit distances must follow diffuse or specular lobe.
-It implies the following:
-  - `hitT` for `roughness = 0` must be clean
+- Noise in provided hit distances must follow a diffuse or specular lobe.
+It implies that `hitT` for `roughness = 0` must be clean (if probabilistic sampling is not in use)
-  - In case of probabilistic selection of diffuse / specular sampling at the primary hit, provided `hitT` must follow the following rules:
+- In case of probabilistic diffuse / specular selection at the primary hit, provided `hitT` must follow the following rules:
-    - should not be divided by `pdf`
+  - Should not be divided by `PDF`
-    - if diffuse or specular sampling is skipped `hitT` must be set to `0` for corresponding signal type
+  - If diffuse or specular sampling is skipped, `hitT` must be set to `0` for corresponding signal type
-    - better enable `enableHitDistanceReconstruction` in a denoiser settings (if supported)
+  - `hitDistanceReconstructionMode` must be set to something other than `OFF`, but bear in mind that the search area is limited to 3x3 or 5x5.
+In other words, it's the application's responsibility to guarantee a valid sample in this area.
+It can be achieved by clamping probabilities and using Bayer-like dithering (see the sample for more details)
+  - Pre-pass must be enabled (i.e. `diffusePrepassBlurRadius` and `specularPrepassBlurRadius` must be set to 20-70 pixels) to compensate entropy increase, since radiance in valid samples is divided by probability to compensate 0 values in some neighbors
 - Probabilistic sampling for 2nd+ bounces is absolutely acceptable
-- NRD sample is a good start to familiarize yourself with input requirements and best practices

 ## INTEGRATION GUIDE, RECOMMENDATIONS AND GOOD PRACTICES